Lord Alfred Hayes: Retirement, death, and legacy

 Hayes retired from the WWF in 1995 after enduring a series of pay cuts.
 McMahon and the rest of the office were reportedly very upset at the news as Hayes was someone that they didn't want to lose.
 Around this time he was also involved in a serious car accident.
 As a result of the accident he suffered gangrene and part of a leg had to be amputated.
 Hayes was a wheelchair user for the remainder of his life.
 He spent the last few years of his life in a retirement home, only venturing out of the home to make appearances at wrestling conventions sporadically.
-He later suffered a series of strokes and died on 21 July 2005 at his home in Texas.
+He later had a series of strokes and died on 21 July 2005 at his home in Texas.
 He was 76 years old.
 On the first episode of Monday Night RAW to air after his death, WWE paid tribute to Hayes with a ten-bell salute and a video memorial.
 On 15 November 2010 "Old School" edition of Raw, his voice-over was a part of the broadcast.
 Hayes was named to the WWE Hall of Fame as part of the Legacy Wing in 2018.